-Find a career path that fits real life, not just a checklist
+Find a career path that fits real life.

 This is a practical tool for people rebuilding after jail or prison.
-It helps you choose a direction, then it gives you direct, verified starting points for training, licensing research, and hiring networks.
-Your future is not decided by your worst day.
-But it is decided by your next steps.
+It helps you choose a direction, tighten the habits employers watch, and find verified starting points for training, licensing research, and hiring networks.

 Primary path